golopupinsky/golopupinsky.github.io/_posts/2014-7-11-Relly-Elly-IOS.md

 //TODO: gradients pictures here

 This is basic description of gradients animations in RellyElly.
-It's also worth noting that keeping animated cells in sync may be a tricky task, but that story if for another day.
+It's also worth noting that keeping animated cells in sync may be a tricky task, but that's the story for another day.